harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ]
 ```

-Most pre-processors will work with no extra config, you will just need to install the dependencies.
+Most pre-processors will work with no extra config.

+You will just need to install the dependencies.
 For example, if you see an error like:

 ```bash
 Preprocessor dependency "sass" not found.
 Did you install it?